Russia's Gazprom tightens squeeze on gas flow to Europe | Headlines

 Russia tightened its gas squeeze on Europe on Monday as Gazprom said supplies through the Nord Stream 1 pipeline to Germany would drop to just 20% of capacity.

-Gazprom said flows would fall to 33 million cubic metres per day from 0400 GMT on Wednesday because it needed to halt the operation of a Siemens gas turbine at a compressor station on instructions from an industry watchdog.
+Gazprom said flows would fall to 33 million cubic metres per day from 0400 GMT on Wednesday - a halving of the current, already reduced level - because it needed to halt the operation of a Siemens gas turbine at a compressor station on instructions from an industry watchdog.
 Germany said it saw no technical reason for the latest reduction, which comes as Russia and the West exchange economic blows in response to what Moscow calls its special military operation in Ukraine.

-Nord Stream 1 is the single biggest Russian gas link to Europe, with a capacity of 55 billion cubic metres a year.
-The Dutch front-month gas contract, the European benchmark, was up 9.2% after the news.
-The European Union has repeatedly accused Russia of resorting to energy blackmail, while the Kremlin says the disruption has been caused by maintenance issues and the effect of Western sanctions.
+The Dutch front-month gas contract, the European benchmark, closed 9.95% higher on news of the latest blow to Nord Stream 1.
+The pipeline, which has a capacity of 55 billion cubic metres a year, is the single biggest Russian gas link to Europe.
+The European Union has repeatedly accused Russia of resorting to energy blackmail, while the Kremlin says the shortfalls have been caused by maintenance issues and the effect of Western sanctions.

 Politicians in Europe have said Russia could cut off gas flows this winter, which would thrust Germany into recession and lead to soaring prices for consumers already grappling with higher prices for food and energy.
 Germany was forced last week to announce a $15 billion bailout of Uniper, its biggest company importing gas from Russia.

-PUTIN WARNING President Vladimir Putin warned the West this month that continued sanctions risked triggering catastrophic energy price rises for consumers around the world.
+PUTIN WARNING President Vladimir Putin had foreshadowed the latest cut, warning the West this month that continued sanctions risked triggering catastrophic energy price rises for consumers around the world.

-He foreshadowed the latest cut in comments on the Nord Stream 1 compressor last week, when he said: "There are two functioning machines there.
-They pump 60 million cubic metres per day ...
-If one is not returned, there will be one, which is 30 million cubic metres."
-Russia is the world's second largest oil exporter after Saudi Arabia and the world's largest exporter of natural gas.
-Europe imports about 40% of its gas and 30% of its oil from Russia.

-Gazprom resumed gas flows via Nord Stream 1 last week after a 10-day maintenance break, but only at 40% of the pipeline's capacity - the level Russia had reduced volumes to in June, citing the delayed return of a turbine being serviced in Canada.
-European politicians have challenged that explanation, with Germany saying the turbine in question was not meant to be used until September.
+Russia had already cut flows through Nord Stream 1 to 40% of capacity in June, citing the delayed return of a turbine that was being serviced by Siemens Energy in Canada - an explanation that Germany rejected as spurious.
+It then shut Nord Stream 1 altogether for 10 days of annual maintenance this month, restarting it last Thursday still at 40% of normal levels.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)